 In the ‘Advanced Reports’ tab, you can fully customise the layout and content of your report through drag-and-drop, although this needs to be activated by contacting customer support first.

 Lightspeed offers phone support 24 hours a day, 7 days a week for customers as part of all their packages.
-In fact, when we signed up for the 14-day trial, they tried to phone on several occasions to discuss our needs, and only emailed after some days.
-If you prefer writing, however, they are willing to answer your questions over email or their website chat.
+In fact, when we signed up for the 14-day trial, they phoned on several occasions to discuss our needs, and even sent an email after some days.
+The phone support is knowledgeable and they are even willing to answer your questions over email or their website chat.

 There is no doubt Lightspeed Restaurant POS is built by industry veterans who knows what kind of things restaurants and other food-and-drink businesses need.
 On top the standard POS features, you also get marketing add-ons like happy hour functions, upsell pointers and even free templates for food menus (tip: you can get the latter without being a customer).

 That said, occasionally some customers mention very specific functions that are not addressed by Lightspeed, so if you trial the software, we recommend checking all the different things you need in your business.

 - Advanced menu features designed to maximise sales